Most Singapore business websites target keywords by volume rather than intent, because agencies start with tools, not customer research.

 Ahrefs walks through a technical SEO audit for beginners.
 These are the issues hiding in plain sight on most websites.

-I once met a business owner who had three different agencies: one for SEO, one for Google Ads, and one for social media.
-None of them talked to each other.
-The SEO agency was targeting keywords the Google Ads agency was already paying for.
-The social media agency was creating content that duplicated what the SEO agency had written.
+It is surprisingly common for Singapore businesses to have separate agencies for SEO, Google Ads, and social media, none of which communicate with each other.
+The SEO agency targets keywords the Google Ads agency is already paying for.
+The social media agency creates content that duplicates what the SEO agency has written.

-He was paying three times for the same work and getting a third of the results.
+The result: paying three times for overlapping work and getting a fraction of the results.

 SEO does not live in a vacuum.
 It connects to your Google Ads strategy (which keywords to pay for versus earn organically), your content strategy (what to publish and when), and your sales process (are the leads actually converting?).
 When these are siloed, money leaks through the gaps.